 There are also 5 Things to Know About Your 2-Year-Old’s Sleep.

 Sleep Training Methods – From Gentle Sleep Coaching to Cry-It-Out

 There are a variety of sleep training methods you can use, from gentle sleep coaching to cry-it-out to in-between, and we have written on this topic several times.
-Here are a few of our most popular pieces:
+The most common sleep training methods are The Fading Method, Pick-Up-Put-Down, The Chair Method, Graduated Extinction/Controlled Crying/Ferber, and Cry-It-Out.
+Of course, there are many variations of these methods.
+With some of them you leave the room while others you can stay in the room.
+The amount of time each takes will depend on the baby.
+Here are a few of our most popular posts:

 - 5 Common Sleep Training Methods